 - Funding needs: it’s crucial to detail exactly how much money you need and how it will be used.
 Investors want to know where their money is going.

 Above all, it’s important to carry confidence into your pitch.
-The video below can show you how to do just that:

 Making Your Dreams Come True